Do you wonder what a straight truck is?

-What do these types of medium-heavy vehicles have in common that makes it ok to call them straight trucks?
+What do they have in common that makes it allowable to call them straight trucks?

-Below, find the meaning of a straight truck and other characteristics it may have.
+Below, find what a straight truck means and its comparison with other unibody trucks.

 Now, let us compare it with the straight truck definition on the FMCSA website: